terraform-google-modules/terraform-example-foundation/3-networks-dual-svpc/README.md

 ### Networking Architecture

-This step makes use of the **Hub-and-Spoke** architecture, and more details can be found described at the **Networking** section of the [Google cloud security foundations guide](https://cloud.google.com/architecture/security-foundations/networking).
-To see the version that makes use the Dual Shared VPC mode, check the step [3-networks-dual-svpc](../3-networks-dual-svpc).
+This step makes use of the **Dual Shared VPC** architecture, and more details can be found described at the **Networking** section of the [Google cloud security foundations guide](https://cloud.google.com/architecture/security-foundations/networking).
+To see the version that makes use the Hub and Spoce mode, check the step [3-networks-hub-and-spoke](../3-networks-hub-and-spoke).

 ### Using Dedicated Interconnect